Digging safety for contractors

 • use an electronic pipe locator to confirm the approximate location of the gas line

-• use hydrovac excavation equipment within the boundary limit
+• use hydrovac excavation equipment if required within the no mechanized dig zone

 Do not:

-If you damage a natural gas line or smell gas
+What happens if you damage a gas line or smell gas?

-When one of our natural gas lines is damaged, we send a crew out immediately to repair it.
-We may also send one of our damage prevention investigators to determine how and why the gas line was damaged, and to educate the person or company involved so they don’t make the same mistakes again.
+A damage prevention investigator determines how and why a gas line was damaged.
+When a gas line is damaged, we send a crew out immediately to repair it.
+We may also send a damage prevention investigator.
+They’ll also educate the person or company involved so they don’t make the same mistakes again.

 Training opportunities

-To promote safe digging practices, we offer training opportunities for contractors, municipal workers and other professionals working near underground utility lines.
-Contact Ada Nadison to learn more.
+We offer safe digging training opportunities for contractors, municipal workers and other professionals working near underground utility lines.
+Contact Ada Nadison, public safety manager, to learn more.